tom-mcilwain/BIOE313-Neuromorphics/README.md

-# BIOE313: Neuromorphics: Brains in Silicon - Stanford University
+# BIOE 313: Neuromorphics: Brains in Silicon - Stanford University

 Title: Finding Reliable Activation of Neural Sequences in the Visual Cortex of Macaque Monkeys